AngryCarrot789/FramePFX/docs/Projects and Codebase.md

 When a model needs to access UI-specifics (e.g. a command wants to expand a node in the resource tree), it does that through interfaces.
 The general pattern is `I<Model>Element` or `I<Model>UIElement`, e.g. `IResourceTreeElement`.
+This allows backend code to change the UI directly.

 # Projects
 FramePFX contains 3 main projects: `FramePFX`, `FramePFX.BaseFrontEnd` and `FramePFX.Avalonia`:
-- `FramePFX`: This is the 'core' project, and contains the entire FramePFX API
+- `FramePFX`: This is the 'core' project or the backend, and contains the entire FramePFX API
 - `FramePFX.BaseFrontEnd`: This project references avalonia libraries, and contains most of the base UI components (such as binding utilities, model->control bi-dictionaries, and lots more).
   The reason for the base front end project is so that plugins may access and interact directly with avalonia,